prithvi1902/Polly_App/README.md

       The ultimate solution was the IMAGE SIZE used for the app as the background image, various buttons etc.
       The image sizes, if is more than few MBs(mine was 20 to 50 MB), reduces the speed.
       Becasue the UI thread will take time to load such a big file every time you move from one frame to another or you type a word from the keypad and close the keypad.
-      I then resized the images to the standard images sizes to use in an app (I browsed online to check for the sizes)
+      I then resized the images to the standard image sizes to use in an app (I browsed online to check for the sizes)